erinalbers/grocy-receipt-ocr/README.md

 2. Review the extracted products
 3. For each product not found in Grocy:
    - Click "Create in Grocy" to add it to your database
+   - Or map it to an existing product, saving the barcode for next time
    - Or click "Skip" to ignore this product
 4. Once all products are processed, proceed to the purchase page
 5. Review the pre-populated purchase entries